ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 # Summary

-This proposal aims to improve the import management system in Leo programs to make program environment more reproducible and predictable.
+This proposal aims to improve the import management system in Leo programs to make program environment more reproducible, predictable and compatible.
 To achieve that we suggest few changes to Leo CLI and Manifest:

 - add a "dependencies" section to Leo Manifest and add a command to pull those dependencies;
 - allow custom names for imports to manually resolve name conflicts;
-- store imports as they are called in Leo Manifest;
+- add "curve" and "proving system" sections to the Manifest;
+- add "inlcude" and "exclude" parameters for "proving system" and "curve";

 Later this solution can be improved by adding a lock-file which would lock imported packages based on both their contents and version.

 # Motivation

-What problems does it solve?
-What is the background?

-Current state:
-- imports are published with a program to Aleo PM;
+The current design of imports does not provide any guarantees on what's stored in program imports and published with the program to Aleo Package Manager.
-- we treat programs as files with no verification of imports (they can be changed locally and published in that state);
-- name collisions cannot be resolved; a new import overwrites existing;

-TBD
+When dependency is "added", it is stored inside imports folder, and it is possible to manually edit and/or add packages in this folder.

+Also, imports are stored under package name which makes it impossible to import two different packages with the same name.

+Another important detail in the scope of this proposal is that in future Leo programs will have the ability to be run with different proving systems and curves, possibly creating incompatibility between programs written for different proving systems or curves.
+To make a foundation for these features imports need to be managed with include/exclude lists for allowed (compatible) proving systems and curves.

 # Design